Are you going to tow your car, but you have no idea of how much it weighs?

 Where can I find the exact weight of my car?

-Because if we wrote all existing car models in this article, the article would be an E-book because of so many different car models and years.
+If we listed all existing car models in this article, the article would be an E-book because there are so many different car models and years.
 So, how can I find my car weight if I can’t see it in the list that you provided above?
 Well, there are several ways that you can find the exact weight of your car.

-Check the Car Manual: If you have a car manual for your car, you will most likely find the exact weight of your car model.
-If you do not have a car manual for your car, you can find them online for small bucks sometimes.
+Check the car manual: If you have a car manual for your car, you will most likely find the exact weight of your car model.
+If you do not have a car manual for your car, you can sometimes find them online for small bucks.
 It’s always good to own one for different purposes also.